The Dark Side of Camelot

 The Dark Side of Camelot is a 1997 book by investigative journalist Seymour M. Hersh, published by Little, Brown and Company.
 It presents a critical portrait of John F. Kennedy, alleging misconduct in his personal life, corrupt political practices, and secret operations during his presidency.

 Content

-Hersh's book makes a number of explosive allegations about Kennedy, including that he had extramarital affairs arranged by the United States Secret Service, engaged in vote fraud to win the 1960 presidential election, used Judith Exner as a courier to deliver money to mob boss Sam Giancana, and approved covert plots to assassinate Fidel Castro.
+Hersh's book makes a number of explosive allegations about Kennedy, including that he had extramarital affairs arranged by the United States Secret Service, that Kennedy's father secured the help of the Chicago Outfit to help win the 1960 presidential election, used Judith Exner as a courier to deliver money to mob boss Sam Giancana, and approved covert plots to assassinate Fidel Castro.

 Secret Service agents interviewed by Hersh described JFK’s private behavior.
 One agent said there was “always a skirt.”
 Another remembered being told to retrieve compromising photographs from a Seattle photographer: “There was a picture of Kennedy standing with a drink in one hand and his arm around a naked woman.”